KCL-BMEIS/OOP/week5B.md

     array to find the terminating null character
 - they are statically-sized
-- manipulating C-style strings requires careful handling and memory management &ndash; which introduce scope for serious errors!
+- manipulating C-style strings requires careful handling and memory management
+  - this introduces scope for serious errors!

-For these any many other reasons besides, modern C++ provides the much safer and more convenient `std::string` class
+For these and many other reasons besides, modern C++ provides the much safer and more convenient `std::string` class

 --